 Developers can get started in just a few minutes with the ready to run sample files provided for accessing all the available web services.
-This tutorial will walk you through all the steps to start running the samples using the PDF Tools Java SDK:
+This tutorial walks you through all the steps to start running the samples using the PDF Services Java SDK:

 The first step is to obtain a credential (API Key) to unlock use.
 Sign up for the free trial here and click on ‘Get Started’ to create your new credentials.

 It’s important to choose a ‘Personal Account’ to sign up for the free trial: